 To prevent oversubscription problems you should load balance your K2 Storage System again if you must increase the bandwidth requirements of a K2 Media Client.
-You can do this using the K2 System Configuration application.
+Contact your Grass Valley representative for help with load balancing.
 To stay under the total bandwidth limit of the K2 Storage System, you might have to decrease the bandwidth requirements of another K2 Media Client.
 In any case you must again load balance.